NEET UG & PG Counselling Guide eBooks Download

 • There are institutes where direct admission is based on the candidate’s performance at the last qualifying exam.

-• Generally, admission into B.Sc is made on a merit basis except come colleges which are conducting entrance like:
+• Generally, admission into B.Sc is made on a merit basis except for colleges which are conducting entrance like:

-• For undergraduate courses, colleges conduct entrance such as GATE, CSIR/UGC NET-JRF, DBT-JRF and ICMR-JRF.
+• For undergraduate courses, colleges conduct entrances such as GATE, CSIR/UGC NET-JRF, DBT-JRF, and ICMR-JRF.

 • For postgraduate courses, colleges conduct entrance such as BHU UET, PUBDET, APU UG NET, and TS EAMCET.